Kobeeeef/XTABLES/README.md

 # XTablesClient Documentation

-`XTablesClient` is part of the `org.kobe.xbot.Client` package, providing an interface to interact with a server for storing and retrieving data in various formats.
+`XTablesClient` is part of the `org.kobe.xbot.Client` package, providing an interface to interact with a server for storing, retrieving, and managing data updates in various formats.
 This document details the methods available in the `XTablesClient` class, including their synchronous and asynchronous usage.

 ## Constructor

-- **XTablesClient(String SERVER_ADDRESS, int SERVER_PORT)**
+- **XTablesClient(String SERVER_ADDRESS, int SERVER_PORT, int MAX_THREADS)**
-  - Initializes a connection to the specified server address and port.
+  - Initializes a connection to the specified server address and port with support for multithreading.
   - **Parameters**:
     - `SERVER_ADDRESS`: The IP address or hostname of the server.
     - `SERVER_PORT`: The port number on which the server is listening.
+    - `MAX_THREADS`: The maximum number of threads to handle concurrent operations.

 ## Methods

----

 ### Put Methods
 Store data on the server under a specified key.

 - **putRaw(String key, String value)**
   - Stores a raw string under the given key.
-  - **Synchronous**: `complete()` blocks until the operation is completed, with a timeout of 5 seconds.
+  - **Synchronous**: `complete()` returns the operation result.
-  - **Asynchronous**: `queue()` accepts success and failure callbacks.
+  - **Asynchronous**: `queue()` initiates the operation without blocking.

+- **putString(String key, String value)**
+  - Stores a string value after converting it to JSON format.
+  - **Synchronous/Asynchronous**: Same as above.

 - **putArray(String key, List<T> value)**
   - Stores an array under the given key, serialized to JSON format.